 A total of 40,000 people worked on turning Edo Castle into the largest fortification of its time.
 When the construction finished in 1636, Edo Castle had a perimeter of about 16 km, was surrounded by 12m-tall walls, had 20m-tall ramparts, and housed nearly 150,000 people.
 Additionally there were a number of palaces, shrines, and military installations.
 Most of the building materials and the workforce were supplied by feudal lords showing their support for the Tokugawa clan.
 The richest were expected to supply the castle with gigantic granite stones transported from far-away lands.
 Meanwhile, everyone else provided labor for digging moats and reclaiming lands around the fortification.
 Eventually, these reclaimed lands became an extension of the castle.

-The beginning of the modern Imperial Palace history
+The Beginning of the Modern Tokyo Imperial Palace History

 The revival of Marunouchi

 As Edo Castle continued to change, so did the area around it.
 After the Meiji government acquired lands surrounding the old fortress, they sold it to the Mitsubishi Corporation.
 The corporation then helped revive the area known as Marunouchi as the economic and cultural center of Japan.
 The name “Marunouchi” means “within the circle”.
 This name refers to how the area used to be located within Edo Castle’s outer moat.
-Back then, it was primarily where feudal residences were located, but after being purchased by Mitsubishi the area slowly became the financial heart of Japan—housing 4,000 corporations and nearly a quarter of a million office workers.
+Back then, it was primarily where feudal residences were located.
+However, after being purchased by Mitsubishi the area slowly became the financial heart of Japan.
+In fact, the area is home to 4,000 corporations and nearly a quarter of a million office workers.

 The Mitsubishi Ichigokan is probably what helped kick the whole thing off.
 Completed in 1894, it was the first office building in Japan where the headquarters of many corporations and banks were found.
 The original was demolished in 1968 but has been faithfully rebuilt as the Mitsubishi Ichigokan Museum which is dedicated to 19th century Western art.

 From the residence of one noble family to the seat of Japan’s military, imperial, and economic might, Kokyo and Marunouchi may have gone through a lot of rebirths.
-However they continue to be the beating hearts of the country’s culture, history, and possibly its future.
-Knowing the Imperial Palace history and the surroundings, it is no surprise that the area became some important in modern Japan.
+However, they continue to be the beating hearts of the country’s culture, history, and possibly its future.
+Knowing about the Imperial Palace history, Edo Castle history, and the surroundings, it is no surprise that the area became so important in modern Japan.